 - a.
-Some 35 dwellings will be provided within the identified residential area as shown on the policies map; - b.
-The existing allotments will be relocated to the area shown on the policies map and any built form on site to be kept to a minimum and designed to reduce the appearance of clutter in this sensitive location; - c.
-Access to the housing and allotments is achieved off Ravenscroft; - d.
+At least 35 dwellings will be provided within the identified residential area as shown on the policies map; - b.
+The existing allotments will be relocated to the area shown on the policies map and any built form on site to be kept to a minimum and designed to reduce the appearance of clutter in this sensitive location: - c.
+Access to the housing and allotments is achieved off Ravenscroft: - d.
 A comprehensive landscaping plan is prepared and incorporated into the development including: - 1.
-The retention and enhancement of existing boundaries within and around the site - 2.
-The creation of a suitably sized landscape buffer to the south of the site designed to reflect existing landscape features such as shaws and hedgerows and the surrounding landscape character area - 3.
+The retention and enhancement of existing boundaries within and around the site - The creation of a suitably sized landscape buffer to the south of the site designed to reflect existing landscape features such as shaws and hedgerows and the surrounding landscape character area - 3.
 The planting of native species to support biodiversity - 4.
-Providing a buffer to any trees or hedgerows adjoining allotments and residential properties allowing for future growth - 5.
-Ensuring that along the southern boundary of the site have full regard to the setting and boundary of the adjoining South Downs National Park - e.
+Providing a buffer to any trees or hedgerows adjoining allotments and residential properties allowing for future growth

+- 5. Ensuring that along the southern boundary of the site have full regard to the setting and boundary of the adjoining South Downs National Park - e.
 The scale, massing and appearance of the development are of a high standard of design and layout with particular regard given to the setting of the heritage assets located in the Storrington Conservation area to the west of Ravenscroft; and - f.
 The Public Right of Way which abuts the eastern boundary of the site should be upgraded to be visually open and enhance linkage to the South Downs National Park to the south and to the historic core of Storrington to the west.

-v Land at Angell Sandpit, Storrington
+iii Land at Angell Sandpit, Storrington

-Land at Angell Sandpit, Storrington as shown on the Policies Map, is allocated for housing to accommodate 6 dwellings.
+Land at Angell Sandpit, Storrington as shown on the Policies Map, is allocated for housing to accommodate a minimum of 6 dwellings.
 The development of the area will be required to:

 - a.
 Deliver a mix of housing types and sizes including 2 and 3 bedroom properties; - b.
-Achieve access to and from the site via Heather Way; - c.
+Demonstrate that the land can safely be developed for housing, bearing in mind the site's previous use of a landfilled mineral excavation - c.
 Protect the open and green setting to the west of the grade 11 listed building with a buffer zone of at least 45 metres between the listed building and the development.
 Development to the eastern section of the site should be single storey; - d.
-Provide tree and hedgerow planting within the site to reflect the wooded character of the surrounding area; - e.
-Provide a buffer zone of at least 15 metres to the Sullington Warren Site of Special Scientific Interest (SSSI) with enhancements to nature conservation incorporated into this area; and - f.
-Ensure sensitive positioning of the units to preserve potential views available from the South Downs National Park.
+Provide tree and hedgerow planting within the site to reflect the wooded character of the surrounding area: - e.
+Provide a buffer zone of at least 20 metres to the Sullington Warren Site of Special Scientific Interest (SSSI) with enhancements to nature conservation incorporated into this area; and - f.
+Ensure sensitive positioning of the units to preserve potential views available from the South Downs National Park iv Land at Old Mill Drive ('The Diamond'), Storrington v Land at the Post Office Depot, High Street, Storrington a.
+The scheme layout and design retain commercial uses in the primary shopping frontage of the High Street and confine dwellings to the land between that frontage and North Street only;